johnvf/adapt-web-ui/README.md

 The importer uses several different libraries/readers to consume content.
 These libraries/readers have some quirks that should be noted.

+### Tags

+All tags must be unique.
+Multiple map layers or report sections cannot have the same name/tag.

 ### Charts/Tables

 - A Google Drive API key is needed (server key).
 To import data on Google Drive, the App needs to be given access to the relevant google sheets (through the e-mail address assigned when the API key is assigned).